Translate

 42/2FH, 48/2-FX, 49/2-FF and 58/2-FO EC.02.002 'Cote de Or'.

-Also, another wave of Mirage 2000s and another run and break.
+Additionally, another wave of Mirage 2000s followed, with another run and break.

 122/12-YA Mirage 2000C EC01.012 arriving from BA103 based at Cambrai-Épinoy, it later became 315-YM.